AliDehbansiahkarbon/ChatGPTWizard/README.md

 <br />

-**Two New Tab has been added to get separate results for Writesonic and YouChat.**
+**Two New Tabs has been added to get separate results for Writesonic and YouChat.**

-So now you are able to get two different answers based on any question, compare, merge and get the best quality with codes.
+So now you are able to get multiple different answers based on any question, compare, merge and get the best quality and accuracy for your code.

 <br />